 Physical Therapy Guide to Collarbone Fracture (Clavicle Fracture)

-What is Clavical Fracture?
+What Is a Clavical Fracture?

-- 15% to 25% of all clavicle fractures
+- Lateral-end (near the acromioclavicular joint).
+About 15% to 25% of all collarbone fractures are lateral-end fractures.

 - Nondisplaced.
 The pieces of the fractured bone remain lined up.

 - Displaced.
 The two parts of the fractured bone do not line up.

 - Comminuted.
 Splinters or small pieces of bone are found at the fracture site.

 - Compound.
 When the bone pierces (goes through) the skin.

 If you break your collarbone, you will experience pain in the immediate area of the break.
 Other signs and symptoms may include:

 - Pain in the general area of the collarbone.
 Arm pain or discomfort (in more severe cases).